yahoo/proxy-verifier/README.md

 By default, the client will replay all the transactions once in the set of input replay files.
-If the user would like the client to automatically repeat this set a number of times, they can provide the `--repeat` argument.
+If the user would like the client to automatically repeat this set a number of times, they can provide the `--repeat` option.
 The argument takes the number of times the client should replay the entire dataset.

 This is a client-side only option.

+#### --thread-limit \<number\>

+Each connection, corresponding to a `session` in a replay file, is dispatched on the client in parallel.
+Likewise, each accepted connection on the server is handled in parallel.
+Each of these sessions is handled via a single thread of execution.
+By default, Proxy Verifier limits the number of threads for handling these connections to 2,000.
+This limit can be changed via the `--thread-limit` option.
+Setting a value of `1` on the client will effectively cause sessions to be replayed in serial.

 ## Contribute